CONGO SAFARI HIGHLIGHTS

 This pristine rainforest habitat is second largest only to the Amazon

-Forest species such as Forest Elephant, Forest Buffalo, Giant Forest Hog are found here
+Forest species such as African Forest Elephant, African Forest Buffalo and Giant Forest Hog are found here

 This is one of Africa’s oldest national parks, having been proclaimed by the French administration in 1935.
 It covers some 13600 square kilometers (1.360 million hectares) of pristine rainforest and is an integral part of the Congo Basin forming part of an immense tri-nation reserve between the CAR, Gabon and Congo.
 You can expect a host of endemic forest wildlife.
 The Western Lowland Gorilla (not to be confused with the well-known Mountain Gorilla of Uganda and Rwanda) occurs in Odzala and is found here at the highest densities so far recorded for the species!